When are commercial mortgages used?

 Using a broker

-Many brokers charge for finding commercial mortgages, so expect to pay a fee of up to 1% of the loan value, but don’t agree to pay anything until the broker has produced a loan offer at the terms that you have pre-agreed with them.
-Our mortgage broker fees are always clear from day one.
+Many brokers charge for finding commercial mortgages, expect to pay a fee of up to 1% of the loan value, but do not agree to pay anything until the broker has produced a loan offer at terms that you have pre-agreed with them.
+Our mortgage broker Bournemouth fees are always clear from day one.